Pittsburgh Condors: Pittsburgh Pipers - First ABA Champions (1967–68)

+Coupled with the Philadelphia 76ers' NBA championship one year earlier, Pennsylvania had two professional basketball champions in as many years.
+Despite this, the team did not have a championship ring until over three decades later when players came up with money to have rings made.

 The Pipers shared the Pittsburgh Civic Arena with the city's expansion National Hockey League team, the Pittsburgh Penguins.
 The Pipers attracted fairly respectable gates by ABA standards, averaging 3,200 fans per game.

-Minnesota Pipers (1968–1969)
+Minnesota Pipers (1968–69)

 Despite the championship and strong attendance figures in Pittsburgh, the Pipers franchise left Pittsburgh after their 1968 ABA Championship and moved to Minnesota on June 28, 1968, becoming the Minnesota Pipers.
-Minnesota was left vacant when the Minnesota Muskies had trouble drawing people in the league's first season and moved to Miami to become the Miami Floridians.
-The ABA league office was based in Minneapolis (home of league commissioner George Mikan), so the Pipers moved when a Minneapolis attorney named Bill Erickson bought a majority share of the team.
-As with the Muskies, their home arena was Bloomington's Met Center.
-Despite making the playoffs (but losing in the first round to, coincidentally, the Miami Floridians), the Pipers' attendance settings fared no better than the Muskies and they moved back to Pittsburgh after only one season.
+Previously, Minnesota was left vacant when the Minnesota Muskies had trouble drawing people in the league's first season and moved to Miami to become the Miami Floridians.
+The ABA league office was based in Minneapolis (home of league commissioner George Mikan), so the Pipers moved when a Minneapolis attorney Bill Erickson (who formerly served as legal counsel for the ABA) bought a majority share of the team and coaxed Rubin to move the team.
+As with the Muskies, their home arena was Bloomington's Metropolitan Sports Center.

+The team made the playoffs in a turbulent year that saw multiple head coaches, one of whom fought Rubin at the banquet for the All-Star Game and got fired.
+They reached the playoffs but ironically lost to the Floridians in the First Round.
+However, the Pipers' attendance settings fared no better than the Muskies and they moved back to Pittsburgh after only one season.
+On July 21, 1969, Rubin announced that he would move the team back to Pittsburgh, stating that the first move was "a genuine mistake".
+When in Pittsburgh, it was reported they had lost $334,532 and drew just 3,208 people a game.
+When they went to Minnesota, they dropped in attendance to 2,263 a game and lost double their money.

 In Terry Pluto's book on the ABA, Loose Balls, Pipers co-owner Gabe Rubin says he returned to the Steel City because he couldn't think of anywhere else to go.
+Professional basketball returned to Minnesota with the formation of the Timberwolves in 1989.

-Pittsburgh Pipers (1969–1970)
+Return of the Pittsburgh Pipers (1969–70)

 For the first season back in Pittsburgh the team retained the "Pipers" nickname.
 However, the team failed to match their previous success and fans stayed away.
-After the season, Haven Industries, maker of the "Jack Frost" brand of sugar products, bought the team and decided a name change was in order.
+After the season, in May of 1970, Haven Industries, maker of the "Jack Frost" brand of sugar products, bought the team and decided a name change was in order.